 If you are interested in wholesale orders, please contact Derek King at 360-209-2044 or email firstname.lastname@example.org

 Port Madison Petites

-- Bainbridge Island Town and Country (depending on product availability)
+- Bainbridge Island Town and County Market on occasion

 The money generated from shellfish sales from each farm go towards local water quality improvement projects and community outreach efforts that work to fulfill needs in each of the three communities.
 Projects and programs vary from farm to farm, but here are some examples of our ongoing efforts:

 - Conduct farm tours each year to educate students, parents, and teachers in shellfish aquaculture and water quality.